AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/gatsby-source-silverback/README.md

   connect to.
 - `graphql_path` **(required)**: The configured path of the configured Drupal GraphQL server instance.
-- `auth_user` **(optional)**: A Drupal username to use for sending requests.
-- `auth_pass` **(optional)**: A Drupal password to use for sending requests.
+- `auth_user` and `auth_pass` **(optional)**: A username and a password for either
+  - passing by the basic auth protection (e.g. if Drupal is protected with Lagoon's basic auth)
+  - authorizing GraphQL requests (e.g. if Drupal's `basic_auth` module is enabled)
+- `auth_key` **(optional)**: A key to be passed in `api-key` header to authorize GraphQL requests (e.g. if [key_auth](https://www.drupal.org/project/key_auth) module is enabled)

-The optional credential parameters (`auth_user` and `auth_pass`) can be used to enable different workflows.
+The optional credential parameters can be used to enable different workflows.
 On production, they can be omitted to make sure Drupal handles these requests anonymously and won't expose any unpublished content.
 Alternatively one can also configure a dedicated role and user for this task and block anonymous users entirely from accessing Drupal.
 In a preview environment on the other hand, the credentials should allow Gatsby to access unpublished content to be able to display previews.

 ## Automatic creation of Gatsby pages